 Try the following tips to calm your inner food cop:

 - Provide an abundant table of healthy food for mealtime.
-Your child will feel like there is plenty to eat and she can have her fill.
+Your child will feel like there is plenty to eat and can have their fill.

 - Use all the food groups to make a balanced meal that is both satisfying to the eye and to the tummy.